 Al Bahr Towers is a prime example of Diar Consult’s collaboration and partnering with international designers that has led to not just successful but award-winning architecture.

 The building is aesthetically defined by the world’s largest computerised dynamic facade; a reinterpretation of the traditional Arabian mashrabiya in the form of 2098 adaptive “flowers” that open and close in response to sunlight.
 This protective skin wraps the east, south and west facing elevations, reducing solar gain by as much as 50% and subsequently reducing air-conditioning load.
 The adaptive shading also allows for clearer glazing to be used, with the effect of improved visual permeability and greater daylight penetration, resulting in less reliance on artificial light.
-These factors helped the project to achieve a LEED Silver certification for sustainability.
+These factors helped the project to achieve a LEED Silver certification for sustainability, in accordance with the US Green Building Council LEED rating system.

 Reference to regional traditions is further reinforced by the geometry of the plan form of the towers; derived from three intersecting circles, connected by three tangential arcs.
 The circle is traditionally used to reflect the notion of unification and the unity observed in nature.